amparogg/amparogg.github.io/README.md

-# rsschool-cv
+# READ ME

- This is the repository for the course by RSS School
+This is my repository for my personal website